sunggun-yu/meowhq-helm-charts/README.md

 # Helm Charts for Meowhq K8s Clusters

 This repository serves as a collection of Helm Charts designed for Meowhq clusters.
-In addition, it aims to showcase the following requirements and solutions:
+In addition, it aims to showcase the following goals and solutions:

 > meowhq is name of my home lab cluster 😉

-## Requirements
+## Goals

 1. **Manage all Helm Charts in a Monorepo:** Consolidate all Helm Charts within a single GitHub repository.
 2. **Automate Helm Chart Versioning:** Automate the versioning of Helm Charts when changes are pushed to the main branch.